Deltares/hydromt_delwaq/README.rst

 - Making maximum use of the best available global or local data
 - Adjusting and updating components of a DELWAQ model and their associated parameters in a consistent way

 Water quality and emission, fate and transport of pollutants through the landscape, rivers and oceans is very much linked to the water movements.
-For this reason, HydroMT strongly links DELWAQ modelbuilding to an underlying hydrology / hydraulic or hydrodynamic model.
+For this reason, HydroMT strongly links DELWAQ model building to an underlying hydrology / hydraulic or hydrodynamic model.
 As of now, only the link between `Wflow and DELWAQ <coupling_wflow>`_ is supported.

 This plugin supports both:

-- emission models, `D-Emission <https://www.deltares.nl/en/software/module/D-Emissions/>`_ (also referred to as EM in hydroMT), that predicts the quantity (fluxes) of substances being released from sources of pollutants to the surface waters (mass/time).
+- **demission**: emission models, `D-Emission <https://www.deltares.nl/en/software/module/D-Emissions/>`_ (also referred to as EM in this documentation), that predicts the quantity (fluxes) of substances being released from sources of pollutants to the surface waters (mass/time).
-- fate and transport models, `D-Water Quality <https://www.deltares.nl/en/software/module/d-water-quality/>`_ (also referred to as WQ in hydroMT), that predicts the fate and transport of substances in the surface waters (concentrations in mass / volume).
+- **delwaq** fate and transport models, `D-Water Quality <https://www.deltares.nl/en/software/module/d-water-quality/>`_ (also referred to as WQ in this documentation), that predicts the fate and transport of substances in the surface waters (concentrations in mass / volume).

 Why HydroMT-delwaq?
 -------------------
 Setting up spatial geoscientific models typically requires many (manual) steps to process input data and might therefore be time consuming and hard to reproduce.
 Like the other HydroMT model plugins, this package aims to make the model building process **fast**, **modular** and **reproducible** by configuring the model building process from a single *ini* configuration file and **model- and data-agnostic** through a common model and data interface.

 How to use HydroMT-delwaq?